DaVinci-lab/.github/profile/README.md

 ####  Research Projects  🔭 :electron:

+About: Any one who has been part of the academic model very well knows how broken the publication model is.
+In the software industry hackers(makers) have adopted the open source and many of the alrge software companies are the biggest contributors.
+Similarly, OpenAI and DeepMInd have shown that it is possible to pursue moonshot idea and Research outside of academia in a sustainable manner.
+It is also clear from the no. of publications available on
+ArXiv that authors don’t care about getting their ideas stolen.
+At DaVinci lab we believe Exchange of ideas always leads to a net positive and that institutional boundries are artificial.

+### Past Projects:

 At Da Vinci Labs, we study and develop intelligent systems that support models targeted at thinking, perception and action.
 The projects are aimed at tackling hard problems related to healthcare,climate change, eduation, food security and so on.
 Inspired by the Open Source Software movements and research labs like DeepMind and OpenAI, we will share our findings publicly.

-### Past Projects:

 ###### Healthcare